Fuzhounese Americans

 Fuzhounese Americans, also known as Hokchew Americans or Fuzhou Americans or imprecisely Fujianese, are Chinese American people of Fuzhou descent, in particular from the Changle district.
 Many Chinese restaurant workers in the United States are from Fuzhou.
 There are also a number of undocumented Fuzhounese immigrants in the United States who are smuggled in by groups such as snakeheads.

 Fuzhounese Americans helped develop the Chinatown bus lines system, which originated as a means to transport restaurant workers from New York City to various parts of the northeastern United States.

-Unlike other Chinese Americans and Asian American groups, Fuzhounese Americans are almost completely concentrated in the U.S. Northeast.
+Unlike other Chinese Americans and East Asian American groups, Fuzhounese Americans are almost completely concentrated in the U.S. Northeast.
 The vast majority live in New York City and on Long Island, but some also live in Middlesex and Morris counties in New Jersey; and in the Boston and Philadelphia metropolitan areas.

 Immigration

 After the lifting of emigration restriction in the 1980s, people began leaving the Fuzhou area.
 Illegal immigration from Fujian province peaked at around 8,000 per month in June 1992.
 During the second half of 1992, illegal immigration into the US was about 2500 per month.
 Migrants were mostly men, but in 1992 around 20–30% of them were women and children.
 These arrivals were mostly unskilled agricultural workers.
 About 80% of them were from the Changle District of Fuzhou, with smaller numbers from Lianjiang and Minhou counties, and other places.